Nuts ‘n Beans

 Seared pork with French gnocchi, fava beans and squash blossoms

-De-boned and stuffed chicken wing filled with sunchoke mash served over Black lentils and sherry butter sauce
+De-boned and stuffed chicken wing filled with sunchoke mash and served over black lentils and sherry butter sauce

 Lamb stuffed carrots with purple snow peas and chermoula